ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-11-19-building-the-shower-frame.md

 ![Shower from the back of the van](/assets/images/IMG_3629.jpg)

-The last couple of days have been very cold and rainy.
+<span id="shelter">The<span> last couple of days have been very cold and rainy.
 Doing wood work on the streets of Berlin has become a little tricky.
 But if you keep your eyes open, you can still get some work done.
 Like today, when I found shelter from the rain behind a hardware store.

 ![Shelter behind a hardware store](/assets/images/IMG_3638.jpg)